core-wg/senml-spec/draft-ietf-core-senml.md

 temperature in tenths of degrees right shifted 7 bits.
 In this example 231 >> 7 = 0x01.

+# Fragment Identification Methods

+A SenML Pack typically consists of multiple SenML Records and for some applications it may be useful to be able to refer with a Fragment Identifier to a single Record, or a set of records, in a Pack.
+The fragment identifier is only interpreted by a client and does not impact retrieval of a representation.
+The SenML Fragment Identification is modeled afer CSV Fragment Identifiers {{RFC7111}}.

+To select a single SenML Record, "rec" scheme followed by single number is used.
+The first Record is at position 1.
+A set of records can be selected using a comma separated list of Record positions or with a range of positions using '-' character.
+The "*" character can be used to indicate the last Senml Pack.

+## Fragment Identification Examples

+3rd SenML Record from "coap://example.com/temp" resource can be selected with:

+  coap://example.com/temp#rec=3

+The 3rd and 5th can be selected with:

+  coap://example.com/temp#rec=3,5

+Records from 3rd to 6th can be selected with:

+  coap://example.com/temp#rec=3-6

+To select all Records from 2nd to last:

+  coap://example.com/temp#rec=2-*

 # Usage Considerations